Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/03_function_like_macros/function_like_macros.rst

     :code_path: do_while_macro.cpp
     :color_path: do_while_macro.color

+It's also very common to see :cch:`while (0)` because it's additionally compatible with older C standards, before C had boolean type.
+More examples and additional explanation: https://kernelnewbies.org/FAQ/DoWhile0.

 In some cases macros have to be used at global scope (when they generate classes, enumerations or any other non-imperative code).
-In such situation they can add a dummy code like :cch:`void no_op()$$$keyword func()` (no operation) at the end so that ``;`` immediatelly following the macro expansion forms valid, unused function declaration.
+In such situation they can add a dummy code like :cch:`void no_op()$$$keyword func()` (no operation) at the end so that ``;`` immediatelly following the macro expansion forms valid, unused function declaration. **The goal is to define a macro in a such way that ``;`` can be put after it, making the macro call resemble a function call**.

 Problematic macros
 ##################